Justice Department official urges quick dismissal of criminal case against New York City mayor

 Ho scheduled the hearing after three Trump administration lawyers, including Bove, made the dismissal request Friday.
 Manhattan's top federal prosecutor resigned after she refused an order to seek dismissal.

-Then, the judge asked him questions to ensure he understood that if the charges were dropped, they could later be reinstated.

-An indictment charged Adams with accepting more than $100,000 in illegal campaign contributions and lavish travel perks from a Turkish official and business leaders seeking to buy Adams' influence while he was Brooklyn borough president.
+Adams pleaded not guilty last September to charges he accepted more than $100,000 in illegal campaign contributions and lavish travel perks from a Turkish official and business leaders seeking to buy Adams' influence while he was Brooklyn borough president.
 He faces multiple challengers in the Democratic primary in June.

 Bove said the request to drop the corruption charges against the mayor resulted from "a straightforward exercise in prosecutorial discretion guided" by Trump's executive order on weaponization of the justice system and Attorney General Pam Bondi's memorandum outlining the same.